The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

         :return: None
         """
-        with ObservatoryEnvironment().create():
+        with SandboxEnvironment().create():
             dag_file = os.path.join(module_file_path("my_dags.dags"), "my_workflow.py")
             self.assert_dag_load("my_workflow", dag_file)
 ```

 ### Testing workflow tasks
-To run and test a workflow task, the `run_task` method can be used within an `ObservatoryEnvironment`.
+To run and test a workflow task, the `run_task` method can be used within an `SandboxEnvironment`.

-The ObservatoryEnvironment is used to simulate the Airflow environment.
+The SandboxEnvironment is used to simulate the Airflow environment.

 To ensure that a workflow can be run from end to end the Observatory Environment creates additional resources, it will:
 * Create a temporary local directory.